 being stuck at the top of page two.
 Stop wasting time on costly tries and tests – implement changes and improvements that are already working for your competitors and watch your

+conversion grow.
+When it comes to the competitive market, staying consistent in monitoring competitors’ website changes is an essential step.
 Regularly visiting and scrolling through your competitors’ requires time and hassle.
-Competitors App allows you to monitor competitive websites for the content changes that matter most to you, keep track on the competition through one central interface and receive immediate email notifications on any changes.
+Competitors App allows you to monitor competitive websites for the content changes that matter most to you, keep track of the competition through one central interface and receive immediate email notifications about new adjustments.

 Benefits of website changes monitoring